baobaoit/face_recognition/README.md

 ## Dataset
 [Libor Spacek's Facial Images Databases](http://cmp.felk.cvut.cz/~spacelib/faces/ "Face Recognition Data")
 ## Notes
-examples - images which is in the dataset examples_2 - images which is not in the dataset
+examples - images which is in the dataset<br>
+examples_2 - images which is not in the dataset
 ## Usage
 Name | Usage | What's it for?